Red Maple

 Distribution

 Red maple grows from Newfoundland to southeastern Manitoba, south to East Texas and east to Florida¹.
 It grows over the widest range of habitat types of any species in North America¹.
 It can be found on dry ridge tops as well as in bottomlands and bogs¹.
-It is found throughout Maryland6.
+It is found throughout Maryland 6.

 Native range of red maple.
-USDA¹
+USDA 8

 Wildlife importance

-Economic importance
+Economic Importance

 Maple syrup can be produced from red maple, but the sap has a lower sugar content and must be collected prior to flowering or the flavor changes¹.
 The wood can be used for furniture, but is usually painted as the grain is not as attractive as other woods.
+Red maple makes an excellent tree for landscaping by flowering early in the spring and contributing bright red coloration in the fall 7.

 Threats